Charystag/man_reader/docs/man_reader.md

 - `k` : calls the utility `clear` to clear the terminal output
 - `s` : prints the sections of the man page
 - `q` : quits the man page rendering

+### Section rendering

+> :warning: Beware that at the present time, this script doesn't distinguish between rendering
+> sections and subsections.
+This means that, if we decide to render the section 7 (number 7 on our example)
+> the script will render from number 7 to number 8, which is the part of section 7 that is before the first
+> subsection

+Let's try, for example, to print the number `7`.
+We get this output in the terminal :